 A Forgotten Economist's Theory Comes Back to Life

 Happened upon this chart which illustrates the theory of one of America's greatest economists, Irving Fisher, who is now practically forgotten.
 However, after the crash of 2008, his ideas gained fresh attention, and this chart that illustrates his “Debt- Deflation Theory” should strike a familiar chord with those who understand today's economics.
-In his book, “Econometrica,” written in 1933, he wrote of nine steps to a deflationary death spiral.
+In a 1933 edition of “Econometrica,” written in 1933, he wrote of nine steps to a deflationary death spiral.

 (1) Debt liquidation leads to distress selling and to (2) Contraction of deposit currency, as bank loans are paid off, and to a slowing down of velocity of circulation.
 This contraction of deposits and of their velocity, precipitated by distress selling, causes (3) A fall in the level of prices, in other words, a swelling of the dollar.
 Assuming, as above stated, that this fall of prices is not interfered with by reflation or otherwise, there must be (4) A still greater fall in the net worths of business, precipitating bankruptcies and (5) A like fall in profits, which in a "capitalistic," that is, a private-profit society, leads the concerns which are running at a loss to make (6) A reduction in output, in trade and in employment of labor.
 These losses, bankruptcies, and unemployment, lead to (7) Pessimism and loss of confidence, which in turn lead to (8) Hoarding and slowing down still more the velocity of circulation.
 The above eight changes cause (9) Complicated disturbances in the rates of interest, in particular, a fall in the nominal, or money, rates and a rise in the real, or commodity, rates of interest.